keurfonluu/toughio/README.md

 mesh.to_tough()             # Write MESH file
 ```

-Parameters of a TOUGH simulation can be defined as a dictionary with specific keywords following the JSON standard, following
+Parameters of a TOUGH simulation can be defined as a dictionary with specific keywords following the JSON standard, for instance

 ```python
 parameters = {